 If your deck has an exceptional design, additional features and accessories that make spending time outside more fun and enjoyable, its likely to get a lot more attention from prospective buyers.
 This wow factor may be the tipping point that will influence someone to want to buy your home.

 How to Get the Best Value Out of Your Deck

-When you are budgeting for a new deck installation, you should keep the following factors in mind:
+When you are budgeting for a deck installation, you should keep the following factors in mind:

-2. If you plan to sell your home shortly after your deck construction is complete, you may want to opt for a less expensive structure.
-You will not have time to enjoy it and if you spend too much, you will not be able to recoup the full cost of your lavish deck.
+2. If you plan to put your house on the market shortly after your deck construction is complete, you may want to opt for a less expensive structure.
+You will not have time to enjoy it and if you spend too much, you will not be able to recoup the full cost of a lavish deck.

 4. Check out the decks that other homes in your neighborhood have.
 This will give you a good idea of the standards that exist in your area, which will help you determine the best materials and design of your own deck.